nerdocs/pydifact/README.md

 pip install pydifact
 ```

-However, it is not stable yet, so the pypi version, including documentation an dcode examples, could differ from the latest git code.
+However, it is not stable yet, so the pypi version, including documentation and code examples, could differ from the latest git code.
 If in doubt, use the git version:
 ```bash
 git clone https://github.com/nerdocs/pydifact.git
 cd pydifact